goralczm/converter/README.md

 # Functions
 <ul>
   <li>
-    <b>SystemToDecimal(number, system)</b> - returns decimal number which was converted from given number in given system
+    <b>SystemToDecimal(number, system)</b> - returns decimal number as an integer which was converted from given number in given system
     <br>
     <ul>
       <li>number - string containing number in given system</li>